insightsengineering/teal/README.md

 not actually export the function with the class specifier, but only make it available for S3 method dispatch, see https://stackoverflow.com/questions/18512528/how-to-export-s3-method-so-it-is-available-in-namespace

+While working on a PR, you can add a `scratch` directory to keep scripts to test the code that were not integrated into vignettes or examples yet.
+Before the PR is merged, remove this directory again.
+To avoid forgetting this, add a `todo` comment in the code.
+The `scratch` folder is also in `.Rbuildignore`.